furkanulger/SJI-entropy-reg/README.md

-# reg_skewJSD
-Entropy regularization with skewed Jensen-Shannon Divergence
+# Fine-grained Classification of Solder Joints with α-skew Jensen-Shannon Divergence

 This repository contains PyTorch implementation for the paper titled "Fine-grained Classification of Solder Joints with α-skew Jensen-Shannon Divergence.".